 Of course, going to class and studying are an important part of college.
 But coming to college is about more than that.
 It’s about living independently, choosing your own path, making your own decisions about what to do and when, and finding your fit in a new community.
 It’s always helpful to have an experienced guide to offer insider insight in a new environment.
-That’s why the Introduction to the Arts and Sciences and First-Year Seminar courses are so valuable.
+That’s why the Academic Foundations and First-Year Seminar courses are so valuable.

-Students in Intro to the Arts and Sciences discover some of Pittsburgh’s best neighborhoods by exploring them in small groups through the Neighborhood Project.
+Students in Academic Foundations discover some of Pittsburgh’s best neighborhoods by exploring them in small groups through the Neighborhood Project.

 This one-credit course is your insiders’ guide to Pitt, connecting you to valuable academic resources and opportunities, introducing you to the campus and the city, and providing the opportunity to meet other new students in small classes.
 Whether you’re an out-of-state student or have lived in the Pittsburgh region your entire life, this course will provide you with indispensable information and tips for navigating your new home.